foxypool/docs/docs/proof-of-spacetime/foxy-gh-farmer/installing.md

       ```bash
       git clone https://github.com/foxypool/foxy-gh-farmer && cd foxy-gh-farmer
       ```
-      3. Install the dependencies:
+      3. Create a venv:
       ```bash
-      pip install .
+      pyhon3 -m venv venv
       ```
+      4. Install the dependencies:
+      ```bash
+      venv/bin/pip install .
+      ```
-      4. Run using `foxy-gh-farmer`, it will create a default `foxy-gh-farmer.yaml` in the current directory based on your current chia `config.yaml` if available.
+      5. Run using `venv/bin/foxy-gh-farmer` (or activate the venv using `source venv/bin/activate` and then just use `foxy-gh-farmer`), it will create a default `foxy-gh-farmer.yaml` in the current directory based on your current chia `config.yaml` if available.

         !!! note
-            If you never set up chia before on this machine you will need to import your 24 word mnemonic using `./foxy-gh-farmer keys add` and ensure the `config.yaml` in `<USER_HOME>/.foxy-gh-farmer/mainnet/config/` includes your PlotNFT in the pool list.
-This can be achieved by manually copying it from another `config.yaml` or running `./foxy-gh-farmer join-pool`.
+            If you never set up chia before on this machine you will need to import your 24 word mnemonic using `venv/bin/foxy-gh-farmer keys add` and ensure the `config.yaml` in `<USER_HOME>/.foxy-gh-farmer/mainnet/config/` includes your PlotNFT in the pool list.
+This can be achieved by manually copying it from another `config.yaml` or running `venv/bin/foxy-gh-farmer join-pool`.

-      5. Edit the `foxy-gh-farmer.yaml` to your liking and restart foxy-gh-farmer
+      6. Edit the `foxy-gh-farmer.yaml` to your liking and restart foxy-gh-farmer
-      6. Profit!
+      7. Profit!

 === "Using docker"